dchirdon/BlackJackProject/README.md

 **Finally, if both player and dealer end on an equal hand, the hand "pushes" and it results in a tie.

 **The program must be re-run after each round.

+*Difficulties - tracking each, object, their methods, method calls, constructors and assignments was by far the most difficult part of this project.

+**Adding values to the cards wasn't difficult, but calling the proper getValue() method was difficult.
+**Ace was assigned a value of 1.
+Future iterations of the program will include ways for the program to calculate best value of the ace's worth based on current hand

+*Comments
+**In-program comments were generally left in for me to go back and study the logic.